Calcutta High Court: Chief Justice and Judges

+Sitting Judges of Calcutta High Court

-The current acting Chief Justice of the court is Justice Sujoy Paul.
+Currently, Justice Ravindra Vithalrao Ghuge is the Chief Justice of the court.
 Sir Barnes Peacock was the first Chief Justice of the High Court.
 He assumed the charge when the court was founded on 1 July 1862.
-Romesh Chandra Mitra was the first Indian officiating Chief Justice and Phani Bhushan Chakravartti was the first Indian permanent Chief Justice of the court.
-The longest-serving Chief Justice was Mr. Sankar Prasad Mitra.
+Sir Romesh Chandra Mitra was the first officiating Indian Chief Justice and Phani Bhushan Chakravartti was the first permanent Indian Chief Justice of the court.
+The longest-serving Chief Justice was Justice Sankar Prasad Mitra.